 It supports Bitcoin, Ethereum, and other popular altcoins, and connects with other software wallets like MyCelium.
 Here are few videos to learn more about Ledger Nano S:

 Paper wallets are simply Bitcoin private keys printed on a piece of paper.
 It can have the Bitcoin public address also printed on it, but not necessarily.
 Paper wallets are an effective way of storing Bitcoin private keys offline.

-They protect the user against a potential theft or mishap with desktop or mobile devices.
+They protect the user against potential theft or mishap with the desktop or mobile devices.

 These kinds of wallets are also called “cold storage” because the keys are generated offline and never stored online or on a computer.